AlonGvili/UDAntd/Readme.md

 ## This is the source code for udantd.site , the site is a demo webapp that running in azure app service , the site was build using UniversalDashboard.Antd module.

 I hope you find the code useful for you.

+## Important Notes

+this webapp is still in development so the source code will change!!!